cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 a git using my ETH address and had a balance on that address.
 It might be a good idea to move that balance out to a new address for extra security.

 ### Are there any other way to get EUL tokens?
-We will create faucets soon.
-You may also use Kira's [TG bot](https://t.me/fuckgoogle).
+Yes!
+You can either use our faucet or Uniswap.
+Please [follow this guide](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/)!

 ### Why do I need to take the gift?
-First of all - you are not obliged to anything.
-But if you understand the purpose of cyber, then the more tokens you will have,the more options open up to you in regards to search, building the knowledge graph and creating the new Great Web.
+First of all, you are not obliged to do anything.
+But if you understand the purpose of cyber, then the more tokens you will have, the more options open up to you in regards to search, building the knowledge graph and creating the Great Web.
 Cyber is a decentralized google, for provable and relevant answers that you can be a part of.
 Please find more info on the project
 [here](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md).